jsdelivr/globalping/CONTRIBUTING.md

 ## Project setup

 In order to run the Globalping API locally you will need Node.js 20 and Redis with [RedisJSON](https://oss.redis.com/redisjson/) module and MariaDB.
-All of them are included in docker-compose.yml file.
+All of them are included in docker-compose.dev.yml file.
 You will also need to run a development instance of the [Globalping Probe](https://github.com/jsdelivr/globalping-probe) at the same time when testing.

 The API uses 3000 port by default.
 This can be overridden by `PORT` environment variable.

 You can run the project by following these steps:

 1. Clone this repository.
+2. [Enable host networking in Docker Desktop](https://docs.docker.com/engine/network/drivers/host/#docker-desktop) if you haven't already.
-2. `docker-compose up -d` - Run Redis and MariaDB
+3. `docker compose -f docker-compose.dev.yml up -d` - Run Redis and MariaDB
-3. `npm install && npm run download:files`
+4. `npm install && npm run download:files`
-4. Run `npm run start:dev`
+5. Run `npm run start:dev`

 Once the API is live, you can spin up a probe instance by running as described at https://github.com/jsdelivr/globalping-probe/blob/master/CONTRIBUTING.md.